 HUD Complaints.
 There may be legitimate circumstances where boards can intervene but there will also be unwarranted claims from hyper-sensitive individuals as well as false claims from vexatious individuals.

 When harassment is alleged, boards must investigate.
-If the board determines a complaint is unfounded, unhappy parties can run to the Department of Housing and Urban Development (HUD) and complain against the board.
+If the board determines a complaint is unfounded, unhappy parties can now go to the Department of Housing and Urban Development (HUD) and file a complaint against the board.
 Under new federal regulations, HUD will have authority to investigate the board.